alsFC/esphome-iSpindel/README.md

 # esphome-iSpindel
 iSpindel for ESPHome

-Inspired by the awesome project iSpindel: https://www.ispindel.de/
+Inspired by the awesome project iSpindel: <a href="https://www.ispindel.de/" target="_blank">https://www.ispindel.de/</a>

 This ESPHome sketch will let you setup the iSpindel for integrating it seamlessly into Home Assistant via ESPHome to control your homebrews with Home Assistant!